 2. A Soil Layer with a percolation rate slower than 60 minutes per inch, such as clay or clay loam, overlays a useable soil with a percolation rate faster than 60 minutes per inch.
-1. On sloped sites, a diversion ditch shall be constructed uphill from the fill and trench area to prevent surface runoff from entering the absorption area.
-NOTES:

-At least three (3) feet of useable soil is available beneath the unuseable soil.
+3. At least three (3) feet of useable soil is available beneath the unuseable soil.